BrerDawg/hrir_cmdline/README.md

 Requires 'libsofa' and all its dependencies, get it from github and follow its build instructions, fortunately it also provides the all the libraries it depends on, in ../API_Cpp-master/libsofa/dependencies/lib/linux/

-You will need to edit this app's Makefile and point paths to where you built libsofa, NOTE: the ordering of library filenames does matter.
+You will need to edit this app's Makefile and point paths to where you built libsofa.
 Path examples:

 ```INCLUDE= -I/home/you/API_Cpp-master/libsofa/src/     etc etc```</br>
 ```LIBS= -L/home/you/API_Cpp-master/libsofa/dependencies/lib/linux/ -L/home/you/API_Cpp-master/libsofa/build/   etc etc```</br>

+NOTE: the ordering of library filenames does matter.</br>

 The libsofa build has a useful test app that tries to dump information about a sofa file at: /home/you/API_Cpp-master/libsofa/build/sofainfo, it will also 'assert' and core dump on some files as mentioned above.